FPyC639/PreCalculus/README.md

-# Mobile_DNA_Java_WebScrape
+# PreCalculus

-This web scraper is a work in progress application I built based on DS 636 at NJIT.
-It is a pinnacle of Data Science enviroment being used in R. This is a small project that will gather and perform an analysis on titles using Natural Language Processing.
+This project in Wolfram is a on going project where a understanding of rational and irrational functions happens.